bookofproofs/bookofproofs.github.io/_sources/history/20th-century/benkart.md

 title: Benkart, Georgia
 born: 1947
 died: 2022
-keywords: Georgia Benkart, Lie Theory, Representation Theory, Algebraic Combinatorics, ICM, AMS, AAAS
+keywords: georgia benkart,benkart
-description: Georgia Benkart made significant contributions to Lie Theory, Representation Theory, Algebraic Combinatorics, and was recognized with honors from ICM, AMS, and AAAS.
+description: Georgia Benkart was an outstanding mathematician who received many honours for her research on Lie algebras and related topics.
+She served the American Mathematical Society and the Association for Women in Mathematics in severable roles (she was President of the AWM) and was an inaugural fellow of each.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---